TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 98/Psalms 98.4.md

 ---

-Make a joyful noise unto Jehovah, all the earth: Break forth and sing for joy, yea, sing praises.
+Make a joyful noise to Yahweh, all the earth!
+Burst out and sing for joy, yes, sing praises!